Teichm\"uller polynomials of fibered alternating links: Introduction

 Let $B\subset \mathbb{S}^3$ be a ball whose boundary sphere $\partial B$ meets a link $L\subset \mathbb{S}^3$ transversally and symmetrically in four points.
 The operation of exchanging the interior of $B$ with its image under a sequence of reflections is a \emph{mutation}.
 Two links are \emph{mutant} if they are connected by a sequence of mutations.
 Mutants are hard to distinguish.
 For example, by a theorem of Wehrli~\cite{We}, an invariant $f$ that is able to distinguish a pair of mutant links cannot satisfy a skein relation of the form

 where $\alpha,\beta\in R^\ast$ and $\gamma\in R$ are fixed elements of an arbitrary ring $R$.
 For instance, the single variable Jones and Alexander polynomials are not able to distinguish mutant links.
 We give an example of mutant alternating-sign Coxeter links distinguished by their Teichm\"uller polynomials.
 In particular, it follows that there is no skein relation of the above form for the Teichm\"uller polynomial of fibered links. \begin{proposition} There exists a pair of fibered alternating mutant links distinguished by their Teichm\"uller polynomials. \end{proposition} In our examples of alternating-sign Coxeter links, the Teichm\"uller polynomial coincides with the multivariable Alexander polynomial.
-In particular, Proposition~\ref{mutant_proposition} also applies to the multivariable Alexander polynomial, complementing more involved skein relations for the multivariable Alexander polynomial~\cite{Ji} and the fact that the multivariable Alexander polynomial is invariant under many mutations~\cite{Zi}. \\
+In particular, Proposition~\ref{mutant_proposition} also applies to the multivariable Alexander polynomial.
+This is in contrast with the existence of more involved skein relations for the multivariable Alexander polynomial~\cite{Ji} and the fact that the multivariable Alexander polynomial is invariant under many mutations~\cite{Zi}. \\

-{\bf Acknowledgements.} We would like to warmly thank Eriko Hironaka for initiating our collaboration on this project, and for many inspiring discussions and valuable suggestions.
-We also thank Sebastian Baader and Stephan Wehrli for helpful comments and references.
+{\bf Acknowledgements.} We warmly thank Eriko Hironaka for initiating our collaboration on this project, and for many inspiring discussions and valuable suggestions.
+We also thank Sebastian Baader, Bal\'azs Strenner, Stephan Wehrli and the anonymous referee for helpful comments and references.